Criminology, Global Criminology Concentration, MS

 Credit Card (non-refundable 2.75% service charge)

-International Payments (There is no fee charged by either the University or per transfer for international wire transfers.
+International Payments (There is no fee for international wire transfers by either the University or per transfer.
 However, the bank you use to send the wire transfer will probably charge a fee, so check with that bank for the fee schedule.)

 For step-by-step instructions on how to pay online, download How to Make an Online Payment [pdf].